Requirements For The Yachtmaster Offshore Exam

 - A valid first aid certificate

-- You need to be 18 years old to sit the Yachtmaster Offshore exam.
-17 years old for Yachtmaster Coastal
+- You must be 18 years old to sit the Yachtmaster Offshore exam, 17 for Yachtmaster Coastal

-If you are considering a Yachtmaster Prep course then as well as the prerequisites above it would help you if you did some background reading before your prep week.
-We are not suggesting you must complete the list below, nor are we saying that the skills will not be covered.
-It will be beneficial to you and allow us to spend more time on the practical skills.
+If you are considering a Yachtmaster Prep course then as well as the sea time requirements above it would help you if you did some background reading before your prep course.
+It would help if you had a good knowledge of the following:

 - Knowledge of I.R.P.C.S (rules of the road) and distress signals